vodolaz095/express-view-cache/README.md

 Options
 ==================

-    app.use(cachingMiddleware(1000,{ //cache is stored for 1000 milliseconds 'type':'application/json', //type of returned content
+    app.use(cachingMiddleware(1000,{ //invalidation time, informations is stored in cache for 1000 milliseconds 'type':'application/json', //type of returned content
         'driver':'memjs'
     }));